-Some people assume that they’re covered for more than they are.
+Unfortunately many people assume that they’re covered for a lot more than they actually are, only to find out too late that they’re not.
 Avoid this situation by digging out your cover documents and checking your inclusions and waiting periods.
 When reviewing hospital cover, look for the terms ‘minimum benefit’ and ‘restricted service’.
-If you see these words, it means you’ll only be partly covered for those services if you are treated for them a private hospital and you will be likely to have out of pocket expenses.
+If you see these words, it means you’ll only be partly covered and will be likely to have large out of pocket expenses if you need a private hospital stay.
+It’s better to find this out before you need to use it.

 The amount you can claim per visit and in a year (or a lifetime in some cases) will differ from cover to cover.
+What percentage will you get back on extras?
+Are a range of services bundled into a combined yearly limit?
+The more services that are bundled together, the more limiting it can be.
 You should also check if the limits are applied per person or per family.
 These things can all greatly affect the value you get from your cover.

 At Bupa, we think you should know what to expect before a visit.
 That’s why we’ve built great relationships with thousands of providers in our Members First network, which includes dentists, physios, chiros and optical providers across Australia.
 By visiting one of these ‘Members First’ providers and depending on your level of cover, you can get between 60% and 100% when you make a claim (up to your yearly limits)#.